cbushdor/myMakro/README.md

 * Values: Can be a number (Real/Float) or _ [^4]  are both accepted

-* Now values format are checked.
+* Now value formats are checked (for A, P).
 An error is raised if format is not ok!

 Watchout to the GOLDEN RULE: